Wandering Souls

 Wandering Souls (German: Irrende Seelen) is a 1921 German silent drama film directed by Carl Froelich and starring Asta Nielsen, Alfred Abel, and Walter Janssen.
-It was based on the 1869 novel The Idiot by Fyodor Dostoyevsky.
+It was based on Fyodor Dostoyevsky's 1869 novel The Idiot.
 The film was the first of three to be made by Russo Film, a small production company set up by Decla-Bioscop to make literary adaptations.
-It was shot at the Johannisthal Studios in Berlin.
+The 123-minute film was shot at the Johannisthal Studios in Berlin.
 It premiered on 3 March 1921 at the Marmorhaus in Berlin.